NETCOM-Team/datascience/README.md

 # Instructions

-Note: Requires you to have docker installed on your system.
+Note: Requires you to have **docker desktop** installed on your system.

 ```bash
 git clone https://github.com/cmunetcoms20/datascience.git